HenriquesLab/ZeroCostDL4Mic/README.md

-# Deep learning - Collab deck
+# Deep learning - Colab deck

 This [**Google Collab**][1] repository intends to provide an easy toolbox for the training and implementation of common Deep Learning approaches to microscopy imaging.